 Let's take a look at the many sorts of data integration approaches and see how they might help improve business intelligence processes one by one.

 1. Data consolidation: Data consolidation is the process of combining data from several sources into a single repository.
 This consolidated repository is then used for data analysis and reporting, among other things.

 Data latency is a crucial element that distinguishes data consolidation from other data integration strategies.
 The overall time it takes to retrieve data is known as data latency.

 A lower latency interval means more recent data is available in the data repository for business intelligence and analysis.

 This delay might range from a few seconds to hours or more, depending on the technology utilized for data integration and the needs of your organization.
 With advances in data technologies, it is now possible to condense data and send changes to the destination in near real-time or real-time.

 2. Data propagation: Data propagation uses event-driven applications to copy data from one area to another.
 Data propagation can be accomplished via enterprise data replication (EDR) and enterprise application integration (EAI).
 EAI provides a link for reasons such as business transaction processing, while EDR is more commonly used to transport data between two databases.

 3. Data federation: This technology generates a virtual database that combines information from multiple sources.
-The virtual database is then used by users as a single source of truth for all data in the organisation.
+The virtual database is then used by users as a single source of truth for all data in the organization.

 Data abstraction is used in this technique to establish a unified user interface for data retrieval and access.
-As a result, whenever a user or programme requests the virtual database, the query is delivered to the appropriate underlying data source.
+As a result, whenever a user or program requests the virtual database, the query is delivered to the appropriate underlying data source.

 In other words, the data in the data federation is available on demand.